uraimo/SwiftyGPIO/README.md

 If your board has SPI connections and SwiftyGPIO has them among its presets, a list of the available SPIs can be retrieved invoking `getHardwareSPIsForBoard` with one of the predefined boards.

-On RaspberryPi and other boards the SPI SysFS interface is not enabled by default, check out the setup guide on [wiki](https://github.com/uraimo/SwiftyGPIO/wiki/Enabling-SPI-on-RaspberryPi-and-others).
+On RaspberryPi and other boards the hardware SPI SysFS interface is not enabled by default, check out the setup guide on [wiki](https://github.com/uraimo/SwiftyGPIO/wiki/Enabling-SPI-on-RaspberryPi-and-others).

 Let's see some examples using a Raspberry2 that has one bidirectional SPI, managed by SwiftyGPIO as two mono-directional SPIObjects: